JosiasAurel/dg/README.md

 # dg

 A CLI tool that outputs definitions.
+It keeps a local copy of every query you make, making it very fast if you query the same word more than once.

 ## How to use